clbarnes/ncollpyde/README.rst

    * Due to a `bug in the underlying library <https://github.com/rustsim/ncollide/issues/335>`_
    * Only happens when the point is outside the mesh and fires a ray which touches a single edge or vertex of the mesh.
    * Also affects ``is_backface`` result for ray intersection checks
+* manylinux-compatible wheels are built on CI but not necessarily in your local environment.
+Always allow CI to deploy the wheels.